TheIOFoundation/ProjectLockdown/Welcome file.md

 **Data-Centric Digital Rights** (DCDR) is the advocacy of protecting users' Rights by transparently implementing the regulations that should protect them.
 As core stakeholders, technologists play a critical role as the next generation of Rights defenders and need to orient themselves through new design and implementation paradigms focused on protecting data.
-The **DCDR Principles** put forward by The IO Foundation are concepts that them navigate the intricacies of applying Human and Digital Rights in digital infrastructures, products and services.
+The **DCDR Principles** put forward by The IO Foundation are concepts that help them navigate the intricacies of applying Human and Digital Rights in digital infrastructures, products and services.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMjQzNzczNTAsNzgxNjY5NDczLDE2OT
+eyJoaXN0b3J5IjpbLTIwMDEwODg4MzEsNzgxNjY5NDczLDE2OT
 Y2MTAwNDQsLTY1NjMzMjY1Nyw0OTE1Njc2ODAsLTgwOTA1MTQy
 MCwtNTA0ODEyNTU1LDU5NTgwOTkxLC05MTQyOTMxMjUsLTE1Mz
 Q2NDYwMDcsLTE5NTAyMDEzOTksMTkzMTcwMTU1OCwtMTc5MTIy